 4. Bit Digital

-The company’s overall performance has been good over the last several years, and its strong financials could result in a long-term increase in value, Simply Wall St. reported.
+Bit Digital is a risky investment because the company has yet to show consistent profits.
+However, its overall performance has been good over the last several years, and its strong financials could result in a long-term increase in value, Simply Wall St reported.

 IBM (NYSE: IBM) has been slow to adapt to the software and internet services that dominate the market today, but it’s betting the IBM Blockchain platform will help improve efficiency and reduce risk.
 IBM is stable, so if you want to dip your toes in the blockchain pond, it might be a good place to start.
 Despite recent volatility, analysts rate IBM stock a “buy.”

 Amazon (Nasdaq: AMZN) is not only the biggest retail site on the planet, but it also hosts the largest cloud-based service.
 Right now, you can indirectly use bitcoin to pay for Amazon goods by using bitcoin to purchase prepaid Amazon gift cards.